 Our proof below builds on Theorem 5 in \cite{miller2019asymptotic}; to do so, we require regularity conditions on the third order derivatives of the SR (in Assumptions~\ref{ass:differentiable} or, alternatively, \ref{ass:differentiable_bis} below).
 It may be possible however to relax these assumptions to assuming $ \theta \to S(P_\theta, \dobs) $ can be locally written as a quadratic function of $ \theta $, with bounded coefficient for the third order term; this is usually called a Locally Asymptotically Normal (LAN) condition.
 With such, it would be possible to apply Theorem 4 in \cite{miller2019asymptotic} (more general than Theorem 5) to show our result.

-\paragraph{Related results} Appendix A in \cite{loaiza2019focused} provides a result which holds with non-i.i.d. (independent and identically distributed) data, with a generalized posterior based on Scoring Rules with a similar formulation to ours.
+\paragraph{Related results} Appendix A in \cite{loaiza2019focused} provides a result which holds with non-i.i.d. (independent and identically distributed) data, with a generalized posterior based on scoring rules with a similar formulation to ours.
 Additionally, they replace our assumptions on differentiability (which ensure the existence of the Taylor series expansion in the proof below) with assuming the difference of the cumulative scoring rules have a LAN form.
-Finally, they only convergence in probability.
+Finally, they only show convergence in probability.

-Another related result can be found in \cite{matsubara2021robust}, which studies a generalized posterior based on Kernel Stein Discrepancy; similarly to us, they build on \cite{miller2019asymptotic}, and provide almost sure convergence.
-However, they exploit the Theorem 4 in \cite{miller2019asymptotic}, while we rely on Theorem 5.
-In \cite{matsubara2021robust}, third order differentiability conditions are assumed in \cite{matsubara2021robust}, analogously to our Assumption \ref{ass:differentiable}.
+Another related result can be found in \cite{matsubara2021robust}, which studies a generalized posterior based on kernelized Stein Discrepancy; similarly to us, they build on \cite{miller2019asymptotic}, and provide almost sure convergence.
+However, they exploit Theorem 4 in \cite{miller2019asymptotic}, while we rely on Theorem 5.
+In \cite{matsubara2021robust}, third order differentiability conditions are assumed, analogously to our Assumption \ref{ass:differentiable}.
 The remaining assumptions in \cite{matsubara2021robust} are similar to ours, including prior continuity and uniqueness of the minimizer $ \thetastar $.

 Finally, we remark that, if multiple minimizers of $ S(P_\theta, P_0) $ exist (in finite number), it may be possible to obtain an asymptotic \textit{fractional} normality result, which ensures the SR posterior converges to a mixture of normal distributions centered in the different minimizers; see for instance \citep{frazier2021synthetic} for an example of such results in the setting of BSL.
 We leave this for future work.